-- · be aware of key discussions and perspectives in the field of ethics and philosophy - be able to explain the central idea of salvation in Christian thought and how this impacts its practice. - $\cdot\,$ be able to discuss and evaluate different views on religion's impact on conflict and racism both internationally and within the UK.
+- · be aware of key discussions and perspectives in the field of ethics and philosophy - be able to discuss and evaluate different views on religion's impact on peace and conflict both internationally and within the UK.

 Most homework will be given a percentage grade; other pieces of work will receive a letter grade for attainment and a number grade for effort.
 Marks will be accompanied by a comment or target to help pupils improve their work.